Recommended Sequence for ASHA Membership and Certification

 - Make a copy of the completed application materials to keep for your records.
 (Originals must be submitted to ASHA.)

-Please confirm that your application is complete.
+- Confirm that your application is complete.
 To avoid confusion, incomplete applications will be returned and will delay the certification process.

-Thank you!
-We look forward to reviewing your application and adding your name to our list of certified audiologists and speech-language pathologists!
+ASHA looks forward to reviewing your application and adding your name to our list of certified audiologists and speech-language pathologists!